dentisphere/upgrade-angularjs/readme.md

 Be consisent in directory names.
 Sam Julien uses camelcase for features, for instance `customerDetails`

+Use a `shared` folder for services and factories that can be used in several elements.

 # initial readme

 ## Order System Sample Project